vazome/vazome.tech/content/Data Engineering/Apache Airflow.md

 > [!attention]
 > If your K8S is setup via kind you can load extended image into K8S as such:
 > ``` shell
-> kind load docker-image my-airflow:0.0.1
+> kind load docker-image name:version
 > ```

+^330462

 To provide additional configuration, since we deploy though Helm in K8S we would extend the chart.
 We can let's learn more from the docs:
 - [Extending the Chart — helm-chart Documentation](https://airflow.apache.org/docs/helm-chart/stable/extending-the-chart.html)